gStarhigh/pro2/README.md

 - Depending on what the user chooses, different questions will be loaded to match the difficulty.

 ### Game Section
+- Now the user has arrived at the game.
+Depending on the difficulty level the user has chosen, different questions will load into the game.
+- Game discription:
+    - At the top of the game the question is displayed.
+    - Below the question there is 4 different answers that the user can choose from.
+There is only 1 correct answer.
+    - At the bottom left of the game, there is an hourglass icon and next to it the time left is displayed.
+If the timer reaches 5seconds, the color of the time becomes red to indicate that the time is about to run out.
+    - At the bottom right there is a score tracker.
+Whenever a user clicks the correct answer, it increases by 1.
+There is 10 questions, so the max score is 10 that the user can get.
+    - The questions are shown randomly and does not show in the same order if you replay the game.
+    - When the user has answered all questions, or if the time has run out on all questions, the game is over and the game will show the finished section.

 ### Finished Section